Installation guide#

 Basic installation#

 We strongly recommend installing HydroMT in a separate environment to avoid conflicts with other packages.
-You can create a new environment and install HydroMT in it using the following command:
+Therefore we use uv or pixi to create a new project folder with Python directly installed.

 Model plugins: